The complex hyperbolic form as a Weil-Petersson form: Moduli space of singular Euclidean metrics on a sphere

 In the whole paper, we will identify the two-dimensional sphere $S^2$ with $ \bC \cup \aset{\infty}$.
 Let $n > 3$ be an integer.
 On $S^2$, we choose $z_0 = 0$, $z_1 = 1$, \ldots, $z_{n-2} = n-2$ and $z_{n-1} = \infty$ as $n$ marked points.
 We denote the punctured sphere associated with the chosen marked points by $X \coloneqq S^2 - \aset{z_0,z_1,\cdots,z_{n-1}}$.

 For various places, we need to specify a complex structure on $S^2$.
 Especially, for $S^2$ carrying the standard complex structure on $\bC \cup \aset{\infty} = \cpo$, we also use the notation $\hbC$.
-Therefore, as a subset of $\hbC$, $X$ also carries a complex structure. $X$ with such a complex structure, if necessary, will be denoted by $\Xst$.
+Therefore, as a subset of $\hbC$, $X$ also carries a complex structure. $X$ with such a complex structure, if necessary, will be denoted by $\Xst$.\footnote{Certainly, on $X$, complex structures other than $\Xst$ exist.
+For example, let $Y$ be a surface defined by $\cpo$ removing punctures different from $z_i$ and $F$ be a diffeomorphism between $X$ and $Y$.
+By pulling back the complex structure on $Y$ by $F$, $X$ has another complex structure.}